informalsystems/hermes/guide/src/help.md

 # Help

-This section provides generalresources for getting help with `hermes`:
+This section provides general resources for getting help with `hermes`:

 - Request a [new feature][feature];
 - Consult the [list of reported issues][issues] and search by relevant